software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 13
 >
-> Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) and write a description of the application's data model, which documents the application's entities, their attributes, their relationships and the relationship types (one-to-one, one-to-many, or many-to-many).
-Add the diagram and the description to a `data-model.md` file in the `documentation` folder.
+> Write the first version of the project's _data model documentation_.
+Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) and write a description of the application's data model, which documents the application's entities, their attributes, their relationships and the relationship types (one-to-one, one-to-many, or many-to-many).
 The description should explain the purpose of each entity and their relationship to other entities.
-Add a link to the file to "Documentation" section in the `README.md` file.
 >
 > GitHub supports [Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) syntax for diagrams in Markdown files.
 Using Mermaid syntax makes it easier to maintain diagrams.
 Take a look at Mermaid's [Entity Relationship Diagrams](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) documentation for more information.
 >
-> Create an issue for the task.
-The "documentation" label is suitable for documentation-related issues.
->
-> _Keep this documentation (like all other documentation) up-to-date_ when you add new entities for the application.
+> Add the documentation to a `data-model.md` file in the `documentation` folder.
+Add a link to the file to "Documentation" section in the `README.md` file.
+GitHub supports [relative links](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#relative-links) to files in a repository, so you don't need the full URL to the file in the link. _Keep this documentation (like all other documentation) up-to-date_ when you add new entities for the application.

 ## Reducing boilerplate code with Lombok